Azure/AKS/previews.md

 ### Kubernetes Network Policy

 [Network policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) enables network segmentation of a Kubernetes cluster.
 Network policy uses a plugin model, with different providers implementing the core Kubernetes API.
-In AKS, we two plugins: a native `azure` solution and the open-source `calico` project.
+In AKS, we offer two plugins: a native `azure` solution and the open-source `calico` project.

 You can opt into the preview by registering the feature flag: